cristianoc/arc-challenge/README.md

 <img width="607" alt="Screenshot_2024-08-23_at_23 00 44" src="https://github.com/user-attachments/assets/4112f991-a296-456b-838f-88574200a8d2">

 An interesting category is where the output is a copy of an object in the input (or at least, its size is).
-These are handled in two phases:
+These are handled in three phases:

 - **Matching**: Objects in the input are found and matched against the one in the output.
+- **Feature Detection**: If objects are successfully matched, the system detects common features that could determine which object to select.
 - **Find a common decision rule**: A combination of features that uniquely identify which one is selected.

 In this case, a single feature is detected as distinguishing the output: